 What Is Bruxism?

 Bruxism is the clinical term for a condition where a person grinds or clenches their teeth.
 Most patients clench or grind their teeth during sleep or when feeling stressed and do not realize they are doing so.
 Drs.
-Furgurson, White and Hoyle look for the common signs of teeth grinding during dental exams.
+Furgurson and White look for the common signs of teeth grinding during dental exams.

 Signs & Symptoms of Bruxism